corpbob/OpenShiftHowToGuides/install_openshift_enterprise_single_node_ansible.md

 done
 ```

 # Congratulations!
-OpenShift Origin is up and running!
+OpenShift is up and running!